-To ensure parent and community member participation, SAC meeting dates will be posted on the Title I school website, school calendar, and disseminated online and via phone call through classroom management apps and ConnectEd phone calls.
+To ensure parent and community member participation, SAC meeting dates will be posted on the Title I school website, school calendar, and disseminated online and via phone call through classroom management apps and BlackBoard phone calls, emails and text messages.
 School Principals will set the yearlong meeting date schedule in September and will notify members and parents via school communication of any cancelled or altered meeting dates.